TanStack/query/docs/framework/react/guides/advanced-ssr.md

 > Note that you could also `useQuery` instead of `useSuspenseQuery`, and the Promise would still be picked up correctly.
 However, NextJs won't suspend in that case and the component will render in the `pending` status, which also opts out of server rendering the content.

-If you're using non-JSON data types and serialize the query results on the server, you can specify the `hydrate.transformPromise` option to deserialize the data on the client after the promise is resolved, before the data is put into the cache:
+If you're using non-JSON data types and serialize the query results on the server, you can specify the `hydrate.transformData` option to deserialize the data on the client after the promise is resolved, before the data is put into the cache:

 ```tsx
 // app/get-query-client.ts